Apollon77/I2CSoilMoistureSensor/README.md

 # I2CSoilMoistureSensor

-Simple Arduino Library for both the standalone I2C Soil Moisture Sensor and "full" version from Chirp (https://github.com/Miceuz/i2c-moisture-sensor and https://github.com/Miceuz/PlantWateringAlarm) which works really great and is ready to use with I2C.
+Simple Arduino Library for both the standalone I2C Soil Moisture Sensor and "full" 'Chirp! - plant watering alarm' version from Chirp
+(https://github.com/Miceuz/i2c-moisture-sensor and https://github.com/Miceuz/PlantWateringAlarm) which works really great and is ready to use with I2C.